October 16, 2013 § Leave a comment

 Today I am sick so I am actually, legitimately “not feeling well”.
 But I’m going to try not to be a total waste of human flesh about it.
 I am not going to vacate the premises.
 I am not going to opt out of the day.
 There is always something I can do.
 Even if it’s just sitting with my daughter and dosing off while she watches a movie.
 I’m going to be here.

 May 2, 2012 § 1 Comment

 I do not like the playground.
 There, I said it.
 The playground is one of my personal hells.
 And it’s actually a nice playground, the one close to us.
-It has wood chips for the youngest children to eat (excellent source of fiber), an empty wading pool for everyone to complain about not getting to use on hot days (brings people together), and see-saws for everyone to call teeter-totters except some people who know that they are called see-saws (sparks gentle, light-hearted debate that invariably leads to deeply satisfying exchanges about our regional differences and cherished colloquialisms).
+It has wood chips for the youngest children to eat (excellent source of fiber), an empty wading pool for everyone to complain about not getting to use on hot days (brings people together), and see-saws for everyone to call teeter-totters except some people who know that they are called see-saws (sparks gentle, light-hearted debate that invariably leads to deeply satisfying exchanges about our regional idiosyncracies and cherished colloquialisms).
 The main play structure is made of sturdy plastic and metal, with multiple slides and stairs and ladders, and even an inexplicably Australian-themed educational corner and a place to play tic-tac-toe.
 The problem is not that it is not an ideal playground.
 The problem is that even an ideal playground is inherently flawed.
 It is designed to be really fun for children, but phenomenally boring for adults.
 I MEAN IT IS SO FUCKING BORING!

 I’ve noticed that a lot of parents, myself included, have developed certain coping mechanisms, “playground personas” if you will, to deal with the overwhelming mental anguish that accompanies a trip with our children to the playground.
 Here are a few that I’ve encountered: